 |Object||Thermal conductivity = k = W /(m k)|

+Obviously, the diamond has excellent thermal conductivity.
 Diamond not only has ultra-high thermal conductivity but also it’s excellent mechanical, optical, acoustic, electrical, and chemical properties, which makes it significantly superior to other materials in terms of heat dissipation of high-power optoelectronic devices.
 Of course, the cost of the diamond is extremely expensive, which makes it not the preferred material for ordinary heatsink products.

 The metal with the best heat dissipation is silver, but it is very soft, which is not conducive to manufacturing high-density devices such as heat sinks.
 As a precious metal, gold is not a suitable heatsink material because of its expensive cost.
-The lowest cost material is iron, but its thermal conductivity is only one-third of that of aluminum, which is not the mainstream heatsink material.
+The lowest cost material is iron, but its thermal conductivity is only one-third of that of aluminum, which is not a good heatsink material.
 But it is mostly used for radiators for homes because of good corrosion resistance.

 Copper has better thermal conductivity than aluminum.
 However, when considering thermal conductivity, the cost is another factor that cannot be ignored.
 The thermal conductivity of copper is twice that of aluminum, but its density is three times that of aluminum.
 This means that the weight of a heat sink that provides similar heat flow in copper will increase by about 50%.
 Actually, many copper heat sinks are overweight beyond design limits on weight.
 When calculating the cost per ton (copper is currently about 3.5 times the cost of aluminum), and you will find that the cost of copper will be much higher than that of aluminum solutions for the same heat sink design.